 Beautiful llamas reside on the property.
 They are curious, interesting and calming characters, bred for their temperament.
 Whilst staying here as a guest, you are sure to make many woolly friends!

 Llamas are amongst the earliest of all domesticated animals, originating from the Americas.
 A member of the Camelid family, llamas are herd animals who thrive off contact with others of their species.
 They are commonly used as pack animals in mountainous areas.
 These intelligent and versatile animals come in a wide variety of colours and sizes, with each llama boasting their very own, distinctly unique personality!

 A friendly companion, these wonderful animals react very positively to human interaction making them affectionate and spirited walking companions.

-Llama Walks: From 9am to 11am Saturday and Sunday (weather permitting).
+Llama Walks: As of July 2019, llama walks experiences are for accommodation visitors only - the general public may still visit and meet the llamas.
+From 9am to 11am Saturday and Sunday (weather permitting).
 The walk lasts for roughly an hour and is followed by pellet feeding time and a catered morning tea.
 Hiking shoes or walking shoes are recommended as well as a hat, sunscreen and water bottle.
 Each participant will lead a shared llama between two people along one of our walking tracks boasting spectacular views over the valley.